 VHFC partner, Zalgen Labs LLC (Zalgen), a biotechnology and diagnostics company focused on high-impact, neglected infectious diseases including Lassa fever (LF), today announced that The National Institutes of Health (NIH) has awarded Zalgen a Phase I grant to advance new laboratory tests critical for supporting Lassa fever vaccine research.
 The two-year grant 1R43AI138836-01 funds the project titled Glycoprotein Immunoassay to Measure Protective Response to Lassa Vaccine, to be conducted at the Zalgen advanced diagnostic product development center in Aurora, Colo.

 Zalgen is a member of the Viral Hemorrhagic Fever Consortium (VHFC) and the Viral Hemorrhagic Fever Immunotherapeutic Consortium (VIC) working on advanced alternatives to treat hemorrhagic fever infections.
-Collaborating with Zalgen on the new project will be consortium members Tulane University (Tulane), The Scripps Research Institute (TSRI) and the University of Texas Medical Branch at Galveston (UTMB).
+Collaborating with Zalgen on the new project will be consortium members Tulane University (Tulane), Scripps Research and the University of Texas Medical Branch at Galveston (UTMB).

 Lassa fever is a dangerous, often fatal disease common to much of West Africa with children and pregnant women being the highest risk groups; early stages of the disease are difficult to distinguish from other diseases.
 Lassa fever is spread by contact with infected rodents and is estimated to infect 300,000 to 500,000 people per year across the region, with at least 5,000 deaths annually.
 The illness is characterized by bleeding and coagulation abnormalities, with mortality rates reported exceeding 25 percent and reaching 50 percent during epidemics.